proxsee/sdk-cordova/README.md

 	plugman install --platform android --project . --plugin https://github.com/ProxSee/SDK-Cordova plugman install --platform ios     --project . --plugin https://github.com/ProxSee/SDK-Cordova

+### <a name="update-sdk"></a>Update SDK

+It may be necessary to update the iOS SDK and/or Android SDK version;
+Currently, the plugin comes with a specific version of the ProxSee SDK and does not attempt to download the newest one.
+It may or may not have been updated, so please check the version against the version available online;
+See the CHANGELOG file for more information.

 ### <a name="permissions"></a>Permissions, and Android 6.0 runtime permissions

 ProxSee requires Bluetooth and Location access.
 While generally nothing special needs to be done for Bluetooth,